outsidedav/swift/data/object.md

 ## Use Cases and Storage Classes

 Depending on your use case, you can reduce costs by selecting a service plan that meets your needs.
-Archival operations that involve minimal access to the object store do not need the speed and durability of a frequently accessed object, and this distinction is reflected in the Storage Class support and pricing plan for your applications.
+Archival operations that involve minimal access to the object store, do not need the speed and durability of a frequently accessed object, and this distinction is reflected in the Storage Class support and pricing plan for your applications.
 Storage classes are defined at the bucket level, so you can use a combination of plans to suit your needs.
 Simply create a new bucket that is set to the desired storage class.

 More information about the pricing is available from the [{{site.data.keyword.cos_short}} Storage Class](/docs/services/cloud-object-storage/help/billing.html#ibm-cos-pricing) documentation.